 - Shows how the baby is growing by checking the fetal movements.

-- Estimates amniotic fluid volume
+- Estimates of amniotic fluid volume

 - Detects chromosomal abnormalities